raganwald/javascript-allonge-six/manuscript/markdown/ComposingData/pojos.md

 Our `mapWith` function takes twice as long as a straight iteration, because it iterates over the entire list twice, once to map, and once to reverse the list.
 Likewise, it takes twice as much memory, because it constructs a reverse of the desired result before throwing it away.

 Mind you, this is still much, much faster than making partial copies of arrays.
 For a list of length *n*, we created *n* superfluous nodes and copied *n* superfluous values.
 Whereas our naîve array algorithm created 2*n* superfluous arrays and copied *n*^2^ superfluous values.

-But there are even faster ways to work with linked lists.